en de

 Image credit: J&J Wonton Noodle House Victoria

-Cantonese and Szechuan food, this is what J&J Wonton Noodle House is famous for.
-The longstanding spot is beloved by locals and office workers for a quick lunch, hyped by tourists for the authenticity and enjoyed by folks with allergies, as they offer different allergy menus.
+This longstanding spot is beloved by locals and office workers for a quick lunch, hyped by tourists for its authenticity, and enjoyed by folks with allergies, as they offer different allergy-friendly menus.

 Customers line up for their noodle soups, but also different types of fried chicken and special rice dishes.
 The spiciness can be chosen, and the rice noodle dishes are an excellent choice for people with gluten allergies.
 Veggie options are featured in a separate food menu.